timsampson/cs50club/README.md

 ##### Data

-1. A Google Sheet is as a data source
+1. **Data Source**: A Google Sheet is as a data source, tabs are used as tables are in a traditinoal database.
+   - The sheet has many tabs that mock data a school might track, students, staff, clubs, rooms, classes... it is not complete, but comprehensive enough for data needed in this example app.
-2. If the user is a teacher, they can see the list for the all levels, Lower School (LS), Middle School (MS) and High School (HS), but they don't have an option to join the club.
-3. If the user is a student, the table will display the clubs available for their level.
+2. **Read**: If the user is a teacher (in the staff tab), they can see the list for the all levels, Lower School (LS), Middle School (MS) and High School (HS), but they don't have an option to join the club.
+Alternatively, if the user is a student (in the student tab), the table will display the clubs available for their level.
-4. Upon login the table will display the clubs for the users with currently club enrollment numbers.
-If the student is in a club, they notice will display their club.
+3. **UI Updating**: Upon login the table will display the clubs for the users with currently club enrollment numbers.
+If the student is in a club, their previous record is already in the clubRecord tab, they notice will display their club.
+4. **Write**: When a student successfully enrolls in a club, a row is written to the clubRecord tab and the row includes a time stamp, the student's email address, thier school level, the club moderator (from the club tab), and the name of the chosen club.

 #### Views and Notification